richlamdev/ansible-desktop-ubuntu/README.md

 1) Basic knowledge of Ansible

-2) Ubuntu (alternative apt based Linux Distro may work, will likely require minor changes)
+2) Ubuntu (other apt based Linux Distro may work, may require minor changes)

 3) ansible\
 `pip3 install ansible`